vitormil/simple_helpers/README.md

 ### Usage

-You can configure an automatic behavior to all controllers setting an initializer to your rails app:
+You can configure an automatic behavior to your controllers setting an initializer:

 ```ruby
 require "simple_helpers"